padrino/padrino-framework/guides/blog-tutorial.md

 end
 ```

-Now, we'll return to the Post Model to setup the @account@ association and add a few validations.
+Now, we'll return to the Post Model to setup the `account` association and add a few validations.

 ```ruby